Privacy Policy

 - Verification data (e.g. account/identity verification)

-We process this data for contract execution and billing purposes.
+We process this data for the purposes of contract performance and billing.

 6.3 Profile data and content provided by the user